bhdrozgn/user-interface-md/README.md

 ## UI Components
 ### Left Side
 #### Buttons
-New User
+New User: Makes the textboxes in the right to be writable.
 #### Checkboxes
-Hide Disabled User
+Hide Disabled User: Hides the users from the Users Table with the Enabled value as false when checked.
 #### Tables
-Users Table
+Users Table: Shows information about Users table from the database.
 ### Right Side
 #### Buttons
-Save User
+Save User: Inserts the user to the database with the information written in the textboxes.
 #### Textboxes
-Username, Display Name, Phone, Email
+Username, Display Name, Phone, Email: User information to be filled by the software user.
 #### Checkboxes
-Enabled
+Enabled: When checked, it saves the user with the Enabled value as true.